Living in Barcelona

 Wander back into a narrow, empty street and take a moment to absorb the vibe.
 You can almost feel the breathing of a thousand years.

 IT'S A PORT CITY, which means it has a gritty side to its character, appealing to baser instincts.
 Contraband of most types is readily available.
 Pickpocketing is a problem.
 But you needn't be afraid.
 Barcelona is a safe city overall.
-Just keep a hand or close eye on your valuables and you’ll be fine.

 IT'S AN UNINHIBITED CITY.
 As in many cosmopolitan cities in Europe and around the world, tops are optional at the beach.
 Which may make you want to shed your inhibitions.
 What are you afraid of, the city seems to ask.